bbible3/TanukiUdon/PROPOSAL.md

 With VRChat now having nearly 15,000 daily active users, the need for development tools to the poorly documented VRChat-specific Udon language grows every day.
 Using industry-standard software development techniques, many of which exist in the realm of "Software Supply Chain", we can hopefully save VRChat developers countless hours.
 By implementing these techniques, we can allow developers to program more efficiently, more smartly, and with less barrier-to-entry, which is important for a platform that may be home to more less-experienced programmers.
-## Proposed features
+## Proposed Solution and Technology
-The proposed U# features include:
+The proposed U# features to solve this customer need include:
 * **U# Code Snippet Library** to save developers time by avoiding "re-inventing the wheel"
 * **U# GitHub Code Search** to allow developers to search GitHub for publicly available U# code.
 * **U# Autocomplete** to implement an IntelliSense like plugin for U#